ga4gh/data-security/AAI/AAIConnectProfile.md

 ![FlowOfClaims](https://github.com/ga4gh/data-security/blob/master/AAI/aai%20flow%20of%20claims.png)

+Notes:

-Note: the above diagram shows how claims flow from a [Claim Source](#term-claim-source) to a Claim Clearinghouse that uses them.
-This does not label all of the Relying Party relationships along this chain, where each recipient in the chain is typically -- but not always -- the relying party of the auth flow that fetches the claims from upstream.
+-   The above diagram shows how claims flow from a [Claim Source](#term-claim-source) to a Claim Clearinghouse that uses them.

+-   This does not label all of the Relying Party relationships along this chain to the Identity Broker or Claim Signatory, where each recipient in the chain is typically -- but not always -- the relying party of the auth flow that fetches the claims from upstream.

+-   Claim Signatories are not always used, and in other cases they can be deployed as part of the Identity Broker service.

+-   The interfaces between an Identity Broker and any Claim Signatories and/or Claim Repositories is beyond the scope of this version of the GA4GH AAI specification.
+It may be proprietary.

 ### Profile Requirements